China virus scare sends shudder through European luxury goods sector

 The death toll from the coronavirus outbreak rose to six on Tuesday and nearly 300 people were diagnosed, almost all of them in China.

-(Graphic: Europe's luxury goods sector: here)
+Graphic: Europe's luxury goods sector: here

 The timing could hardly be worse, with hundreds of millions of people preparing to travel for the Lunar New Year, stoking concerns infection rates may accelerate during the week-long holiday that is also a peak retail season in China and overseas.